-In a 2017 poll conducted by researchers from the American Heart Association, more than 75% percent of employees surveyed said they consider resiliency programs at least somewhat valuable.
-However, only 25% said their employers offer them.
-Of the workers whose employers offer a resilience program, 80% reported using the programs, and 73% said their health improved as a result.
+In a 2017 poll conducted by researchers from the American Heart Association, more than 75 percent of employees surveyed said they consider resiliency programs at least somewhat valuable.
+However, only 25 percent said their employers offer them.
+Of the workers whose employers offer a resilience program, 80 percent reported using the programs, and 73 percent said their health improved as a result.

 There are many benefits of implementing an employee resilience program.
 Resilient employees:

 - Have better productivity

 - Perform even when they aren’t feeling 100 percent physically healthy

 - Are simply physically healthier overall

 What should be included in an employee resilience program?

 Having medical services on-site can provide significant returns.
 From taking a proactive approach to medical care through health promotion programs, to treating injuries on-site when they occur, medical services can promote employee well-being.